TRotK/CarND-LaneLines/writeup.md

 In order to take on the challenge video clip, I did the following modification to my pipeline.

 * I skipped the grayscale step for better contrast.
+* I made slope filtering more strict, i.e. to eliminate the horizontal edges.
 * Instead of using a simple linear regression, I incorporated RANSAC algorithm for outlier rejection.
 * I still fit endpoints using linear regression but only on the inliers.
 * RANSAC regression was implemented with scikit-learn library.
+* If no lane detected, skip this frame to prevent raising errors.
+(Not used in the challenge actually)
-* The resulting video is stored in the folder test_videos_output, named challenge.mp4.
+* The resulting video are stored in the folder test_videos_output, named challenge.mp4.
 * The enhanced pipeline still works well on both solidWhiteRight.mp4 and solidYellowLeft.mp4.

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+* RANSAC is an iterative algorithm, and therefore is potentially inefficient.

+* The real-world pavement could be even more challenging than what happens in the video challenge.mp4, such as a ruleless break in cement concrete pavement.
+The current pipeline is using slope which could fail on vertical breaks.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+* A possible improvement for the first shortcoming would be to enhance the preprocessing to make the input line segments to RANSAC as few as possible.
+So, RANSAC algorithm would work very fast on a small number of sample points.

-Another potential improvement could be to ...
+* A potential improvement for the second shortcoming could be to use color segmentation such as modeling the color probability.